sbailliez/training-plan/README.md

 training-plan
 =============

-Displays training plan for 5K, 10K, Half-Marathon and Marathon using the FIRST training plan.
+Displays training plan for 5K, 10K, Half-Marathon, Novice Marathon and Marathon using the FIRST training plan.

 # What is it ?
 The Furman FIRST training plan from [Furman University](http://www.furmanfirst.com/) is well described in